-The wait for 5G performance is over – with SCALANCE MUM856-1
+The wait for 5G performance is over – with SCALANCE MUM853-1 and SCALANCE MUM856-1

-The key enabler for industrial 5G networks is here: Our first mobile industrial 5G router SCALANCE MUM856-1 offers you powerful performance for the next generation of wireless connectivity.
-Discover all the features and benefits of our innovative SCALANCE MUM856-1 router – and get started on your way to the world of industrial 5G.
+The key enablers for Industrial 5G networks are here: Our mobile Industrial 5G routers SCALANCE MUM853-1 and SCALANCE MUM856-1 offer you powerful performance for the next generation of wireless connectivity.
+Discover all the features and benefits of our innovative 5G routers – and get started on your way to the world of Industrial 5G.

 Industrial 5G.
 We are testing the future.

 Siemens is driving the development of Industrial 5G.
-In addition to announcing the new mobile industrial 5G router SCALANCE MUM856-1, the company has set another milestone on the path to Industrial 5G at its own Automotive Showroom and Test Center in Nuremberg, Germany: a private standalone 5G network in an industrial environment that is based exclusively on Siemens prototypes.
+In addition to announcing the new mobile Industrial 5G router SCALANCE MUM853-1 and SCALANCE MUM856-1, the company has set another milestone on the path to Industrial 5G at its own Automotive Showroom and Test Center in Nuremberg, Germany: a private standalone 5G network in an industrial environment that is based exclusively on Siemens prototypes.

 Expectations are running high for the potential of 5G wireless communication for industrial applications.
 To test its feasibility, a proof of concept for Industrial 5G has been set up at the Siemens Automotive Showroom and Testcenter.
-The private 5G installation uses the 3.7 to 3.8 GHz 5G frequenzy band.
+The private 5G network uses the 3.7 to 3.8 GHz 5G frequency band.

 There are three major beneficial scenarios with 5G: